-The FSA's policy on exercising its power of intervention against incoming firms under section 196 of the Act
+The FCA's policy on exercising its power of intervention against incoming firms under section 196 of the Act

-8.26 The FSA adopts a similar approach to the exercise of its power of intervention under section 196 as it does to its own-initiative powers to vary Part IV permission, but with suitable modification for the differences in the statutory grounds for exercising the powers.
-Consequently the factors and considerations set out in paragraphs 8.1B to 8.12 and 8.18 to 8.25 may also be relevant when the FSA is considering regulatory concerns about incoming firms.

-8.27 When it is considering action against an incoming firm, the FSA will co-operate with the firm's Home State regulator as appropriate, including notifying and informing the firm's Home State regulator as required by the relevant section of the Act.
+- The FCA adopts a similar approach to the exercise of its power of intervention under section 196 as it does to its own-initiative powers to vary Part 4A permission or impose requirements, but with suitable modification for the differences in the statutory grounds for exercising the powers.
+Consequently the factors and considerations set out in paragraphs 8.1B to 8.12 and 8.18 to 8.25 may also be relevant when the FCA is considering regulatory concerns about incoming firms. - 8.27 When it is considering action against an incoming firm, the FCA will co-operate with the firm's Home State regulator as appropriate, including notifying and informing the firm's Home State regulator as required by the relevant section of the Act.

-9 Prohibition Orders and withdrawal of approval
+9. Prohibition Orders and withdrawal of approval